MarkusHobisch/Secasy/README.md

                                Hash
 ```

-This approach offers several theoretical advantages over sequential constructions:

-- **Multi-dimensional diffusion**: Changes propagate across four directions simultaneously, rather than linearly through
-  a block chain
+The hypothesised properties of this approach, to be tested empirically below, are:

+- **Spatial rather than chain-sequential diffusion.** Changes introduced into a single cell propagate to its grid
+  neighbours during the mixing phase, in addition to the path-based propagation introduced by the traversal phase.
-- **Non-linear path dependence**: Each input byte determines a prime-driven jump trajectory through the grid, breaking
+- **Path dependence of input integration.** Each input byte determines a sequence of four direction-dependent jumps
-  commutativity between different byte orderings
-- **Structure-based security**: Cryptographic properties arise from the grid architecture and extraction function, not
-  from iteration count (see Section 2 and 4.5)
+  and per-cell updates, so that different byte orderings traverse different cells and write different cell values.
+- **Large internal state relative to output.** The internal state of $256 \times 64 = 16{,}384$ bits is large compared
+  to the $\le 512$-bit output, providing structural resistance to length-extension by construction (Section 4.4),
+  analogous in spirit to the wide-pipe property of the Keccak sponge [4].

+Whether these structural choices translate into cryptographic security in the formal sense is **not** established by
+the present document.
+Sections 4 and 4.7 discuss the gap between empirical pseudorandomness and provable security in
+detail.

 ## 2. Algorithm Design